Mahm0ud-Ahmed/3agel/README.md

 # aagel

-3agel App It is an application designed to follwo worled news.
+3agel App It is an application designed to follwo world news.

 ## Screenshots